Sahara Desert

 Plants and Animals of the Sahara Desert

 The extreme circumstances encountered in the Sahara Desert have also contributed to the presence of animal life there.
-There are roughly 70 distinct animal species in the middle and driest portion of the desert, 20 of which are big animals like the spotted hyena.
+There are roughly 70 distinct animal species in the middle and driest portion of the desert, 20 big animals like the spotted hyena.
 Gerbils, sand foxes, and Cape hares are among the other animals.
 The Sahara is also home to reptiles such as the sand viper and the monitor lizard.

 People of the Sahara Desert